 With some of the most stunningly beautiful tropical scenery in the world, St. Lucia's topography and exotic ecosystem captivates vacationers and attracts many visitors to the island each year.

 The coastal features of this Eastern Caribbean island boast a variety of breathtaking black sand beaches, as well as pristine white sand beaches.
 And although there are no casinos located on St. Lucia at the moment, vacationers will soon be able to enjoy the glitz and excitement of casino gambling while visiting the island.

-Another landmark that often intrigues visitors is Le Pavillion Royal Museum.
-It is located within Castries, St. Lucia.
+If you are looking to do more sight-seeing, visit Le Pavillion Royal Museum.
+It is found in Castries, St. Lucia.
 With a focus on the Government House of St. Lucia, the museum details the affairs the building and the governor Governor-General, and the role they have played on St. Lucia history.
 As the representative of the Monarch, the Governor-General has been the day to day manager of St. Lucia since 1627, and you can bet in the nearly four centuries that the office has played a role.

 In the mood for some action?
-Those wanting to test their luck in some gaming action will discover several alternatives on the island.
+Visitors wanting to try their luck will find a handful of alternatives on the island.